PaganiPerry/VDC-Apollo.io-API/README.md

 #### OPTION 2 - DOWNLOADING AND USING THE "Test Engineer Contact List v1.csv":

 1. **First, start by getting everything set up:**
    - a.
-Download the CSV to your local disk.
+Download the CSV to your local disk (Test Engineer Contact List V1 (10).csv).
    - b.
 Upload the CSV to Google Drive.
    - c.
 Depending on where you decide to put it in Google Drive, *and* if you end up changing the name of the file itself, you may need to change the lines of code that are circled in blue to match your file path.
      - i.
 If you plan on putting this in a shared folder, make sure that everyone you are working with has their code set up correctly with their respective file path.
    - d.
 For example, if you decide to change the name of the file to "New Engineering Contact List" and you put it in a file in My Drive called "Engineering Project," the lines of code in blue might look like this:
      - iii. `/content/drive/My Drive/Engineering Project/New Engineering Contact List.csv`
-   - e.
-If you decide to keep it the same, you shouldn’t need to change anything about the code.

 2. **Once everything is set up**, start by running the first cell by clicking **Shift + Enter** or by pressing the small grey play button to the left of the cell.